python-poetry/poetry/docs/docs/faq.md

 Yes.
 By using the [isolated builds](https://tox.readthedocs.io/en/latest/config.html#conf-isolated_build) `tox` provides, you can use it in combination with the PEP 517 compliant build system provided by Poetry.

-So, in your `pyproject.toml` file add this section if does not already exists:
+So, in your `pyproject.toml` file, add this section if it does not already exist:

 ```toml
 [build-system]